 What Can You Learn on edX?

-On edX, there are approximately more than 3,600 impressive courses available online.
+On edX, there are more than 3,800 impressive courses available online at the time of this writing.
 Originally focused on higher education and the fields of science, edX has broadened its offerings to encompass technology and the humanities.

 edX online now emphasizes 31 key areas.
 Business and management, computer science, data analysis, economics, and finance are among the most popular subjects.